-- 11. Partners.
+11. Partners.
 At this stage, several potential business partners have been identified for the three main stages of the platform's operational implementation: (a) sequencing, (b) data processing/storage and (c) data crossing.
-They are: (a) Macrogen or BGI, (b) Bluebee or Nijmegen University and (c) Medisapiens. - 12.
-Sequencing option 1.
-Macrogen could be responsible for sequencing the 101 genomes of the initial cohort.
+They are: (a) Macrogen or BGI, (b) Bluebee or Nijmegen University and (c) Medisapiens.